ioccc-src/mkiocccentry/dbg.md

  *      ...
  */
 extern void fmsg(FILE *stream, char const *fmt, ...);

+/*
+ * snmsg - write a generic message, to a string
+ *
+ * given:
+ *      str     pointer to buffer in which to write a message
+ *      size    size of buffer, including space for a final NUL byte
+ *      fmt     printf format
+ *      ...
+ */
+extern void snmsg(char *str, size_t size, char const *fmt, ...);
 ```

 Special care is made in these functions to restore the caller's original value